Related Articles

 Did you know that only 48% of American adults believe they have enough saved up to cover emergency expenses?
 And many of those individuals don’t have enough saved up to cover three months of living expenses if they were unexpectedly laid off or lost their jobs.

 Without emergency savings in place, you may end up reaching for your credit card just to cover the essentials.
-And if you carry a balance on that card, you risk going into debt, racking up high interest charges, and possibly hurting your credit score.
+And if you carry a balance on that card, you risk going into debt, racking up high interest charges, and possibly hurting your credit score, all while making your stress levels worse.

 While any amount of emergency savings may help you achieve and maintain financial wellness, the more you save, the better.
 So, how much should you have saved up?
 It depends on your personal needs and your situation.
 Let’s take a closer look at how to decide your ideal emergency savings target.